tildearrow/furnace/doc/3-pattern/effects.md

 # effect list

-most of the effect numbers are from ProTracker / FastTracker 2.
+some of the effect numbers are taken from ProTracker / FastTracker 2.

 however, effects are continuous, which means you only need to type it once and then stop it with an effect value of `00` or no effect value at all.